 How has your life experience made you the leader you are today?

-How has your previous employment experience aided your tenure at the helm of LJ Cross?
+How has your previous employment experience aided your position as the creator of Fit4Mom?

 How do you maintain a work/life balance?

 Balancing my work and personal life is my number one goal and biggest challenge!
 Each day, I list my 3 MIT's (Most Important Things) that have to get done.
 We all have the same 168 hours in a week; how you use them is what matters.
 That's why I designed the FIT4MOM franchise program to be conducive to the lives of women who want a successful career that doesn't force them to sacrifice time with their families.
 I encourage our moms to divide the hours of the day up so there is time carved purposely for work, family and themselves.
 The trick to a great work-life balance is to be purposeful and have a plan!